-Galveston College provides counseling services to students including general career and academic counseling, job placement, testing, personal counseling and services for the disabled and other special populations, job placement services, and testing.
+Galveston College provides counseling services to students including general career and academic counseling, job placement, testing, personal counseling and services for the disabled and other special populations.
 The Counseling Center is located on the first floor, east wing.

 FINANCIAL AID